carmenbianca/report-liferay/plan.md

 This section describes the intended methods of research for each sub-question.
 These methods are sourced from @ictresearchmethods.
-They are not further described for the sake of brevity---the aforementioned source contains full descriptions.
+They are not further described for the sake of brevity---the aforementioned source contains their descriptions.
 The rationales are described, however.

 #### What are the demands, requirements and limitations of Liferay? {-}